Compliance Enforcement Overview

 Chapter 3 of the Market Rules provides the means by which the IESO enforces compliance with the market rules and describes the processes and authorities granted it with respect to monitoring, investigation and enforcement.
 Market participants who breach the market rules may be subject to sanctions if appropriate.

-The IESO's powers with respect to monitoring, investigation and enforcement of the market rules are delegated to the Director, MACD in a Delegation of Enforcement Authorities letter issued by the IESO CEO.
+The IESO's powers with respect to monitoring, investigation and enforcement of the market rules are delegated to the Vice President, MACD in a Delegation of Enforcement Authorities letter issued by the IESO CEO.
 This delegation has been in place since market opening.
-It affords the Director, MACD, independent discretion in the application of these powers.
+It affords the Vice President, MACD, independent discretion in the application of these powers.

 MACD makes independent determinations of non-compliance and issues sanctions, where appropriate.
 It may also resolve cases through alternative means, such as negotiating settlements with parties under investigation.